Semily: Etymology

-The name means "the settlement of semils".
-The old Czech word semil was the designation of a person who is nice.
-So Semily was a settlement of nice people.
+The Old Czech word semil was the designation of a person who is nice.
+The name Semily therefore means "the settlement of nice people".

 Geography

 Semily is located about 25 km southeast of Liberec.
 Most of the municipal territory lies in the Giant Mountains Foothills, only in the southwest, it extends into the Ještěd–Kozákov Ridge.
 The highest point is the Medenec hill at 544 m above sea level.
 The town is situated at the confluence of the Jizera and Oleška rivers.
 The Kamenice River briefly flows along the northwestern municipal border and then joins the Jizera.
 The valley of the Jizera near Semily is protected as the Údolí Jizery Nature Reserve.

 History

 The first written mention of Semily is from 1352, when existence of a church is mentioned.
-In the middle of the 19th century, the settlement transformed into a wealthy town when the industrialization arrived and the development of rail transport occurred.
+In the middle of the 19th century, the settlement transformed into a wealthy town when the industrialisation arrived and the development of rail transport occurred.
 Semily also profited from an advantageous location near the Jizera River.